LucasCegielski/natural_art/README.md

 - My mentor Akshat for all his help and ideas.

-- Thanks to the tutors at Code Institute for all help during the course (Especial thanks to Scott for all his help).
+- Thanks to the tutors at Code Institute for all help during the course (Especial thanks to Igor, James and Scott for all their help).

 - Slack channel help regarding ongoingissues and problem solving ideas.

+- Stackoverflow community and countless youtubers for all their input and influence.